Isahepi/Database-and-Managment-System/Final project/ReadMe.md

 ```

 ### Database Design Description
-The database db_raquetclub is built around four normalized entities: `coach`, `courts`, `reservation`, and `customer`.
+The database is built around four normalized entities: `coach`, `courts`, `reservation`, and `customer`.
 Each table stores information related to the reservation of each customer. reservation stores the time, end time, and the date. courts stores the type of court for the sport and the base price.
 The coach table stores the different coaches available with their personal information such as first and last name and phone number. customer stores the personal information for each customer, and customer_reservation is the main table that stores all the information for a customer's reservation including the time and date, court reserved, name of customer, and whether they need a coach or not.

 A big normalization part in this project was understanding if I could store the customer with its reservation in one table; however, if I would’ve done that, the table would have duplicated customer information.